Narcotics Anonymous Online Meetings

 People who may benefit from online NA meetings include:5

-• Those who do not have transportation
+• Those lacking transportation

-• Those who live in remote rural areas
+• Those living in remote rural areas

 • Those who travel frequently